Jasondecode2020/Letscode/template/list groups.md

 ### 2943.
 Maximize Area of Square Hole in Grid
 ### 2981.
 Find Longest Special Substring That Occurs Thrice I
 ### 2982.
 Find Longest Special Substring That Occurs Thrice II
+### 2110.
+Number of Smooth Descent Periods of a Stock

 ### 228. Summary Ranges